 - Dress and grooming shall not be contrary to curriculum goals, and /or educational objectives or advertise, promote, or picture alcoholic beverages, illegal drugs, or illegal or violent behavior. - Bare shoulders, bare backs, and bare midriffs are unacceptable.
 Tank tops, halter tops or other tops that expose underwear are unacceptable. - Dress and grooming including accessories shall not display lewd, vulgar, obscene or plainly offensive language or symbols. - Hats, coats, bandanas, sweatbands, and sunglasses shall not be worn in the buildings during the school day.
 Book-bags shall not be carried in the buildings during the school day. - Pierced jewelry other than earrings worn in the ear shall not be worn in the buildings; neither shall spiked apparel and accessories or chains that can be used as weapons. - Clothing made of fishnet fabric or clothing with holes that exposes the chest, abdomen, genital area or buttocks, undergarments or the legs above mid-thigh, shall not be worn in the buildings. - Ragged hemlines or cut off hemlines that drag shall not be worn in the buildings. - Properly fitting clothing is to be worn.
 Oversized, extremely baggy clothing or improperly fitted clothing is not allowed.
 Pants and shorts must be worn at the waist-sagging is prohibited. - Shoes must be conducive to outdoor play.
 Sandals without straps around the heels or shoes with high heels present a safety threat to the child.
 Therefore sandals without heel straps are not allowed.
 Tennis shoes with wheels (heelies) are not allowed at school or on school grounds.
 Heels over one inch are not allowed. - Shorts shall be worn under skirts/dresses. - Pajamas shall not be worn to school.
+This includes flannel/fleece pajama bottom pants. - Hair styles, dress, and accessories that pose a safety hazard are not permitted in the shop, laboratories, or during physical education.

-This includes flannel/fleece pajama bottom pants. - On days when the snow is on the ground elementary students must wear snow pants and boots in order to play outside during recess.
+• On days when the snow is on the ground elementary students must wear snow pants and boots in order to play outside during recess.
 Recess will be held indoors when the temperature is below 20 degrees.